-How To Leverage Browser Caching To Minimize The Page Loading Time?
+How To Leverage Browser Caching To Minimize The Page Loading Time

-August 11th, 2016 | by Ravi Chahar || 4 Comments |
+February 3rd, 2018 | by Ravi Chahar || 9 Comments |

 To improve the speed of your website, you should allow the browser caching so that the files of your website get cached and stored in the browser.

 There is no need to load all the files again.
 In this post, I am going to tell you how to leverage browser caching for your WordPress website.

-What Is Browser Caching WordPress?
+What Is Browser Caching WordPress

 It is because you have instructed the browser to cache the resources of your website and store them on the hard drive of the user so that the browser won’t need to load all the files again.

 You Can Leverage Browser Caching Using The .htaccess File.

 Do you know how to edit the .htaccess file?
 It is because, in this process, you have to add a code in the file.
-This process of allowing browser caching is termed as the “Expires” because you would set the timing for the images and files to remember and the expire time.
+This process of allowing browser caching is termed as the “Expires” because you would set the timing of the images and files to remember and the expire time.

 Let me show you the process:-